Animal Reproductive Structures and Functions

 Male Gametogenesis: Spermatogenesis

 Spermatogenesis, illustrated below, occurs in the seminiferous tubules in the testes.
-Sperm stem cells (called spermatogonia) are present at birth but are inactive until puberty, when hormones from the anterior pituitary cause the activation of these cells and the continuous production of sperm.
+Sperm stem cells, called spermatogonia, are present at birth but are inactive until puberty, when hormones from the pituitary cause the activation of the spermatogonia and the continuous production of sperm.
 Sperm production continues into old age.
 To produce sperm, a cell called a spermatocyte (a precursor to sperm) undergoes meiosis to produce four haploid spermatids (immature sperm).
 Once the spermatid develops a flagellum, (a tail that allows it to swim), it is called a sperm cell.
 Four sperm cells result from each spermatocyte that goes through meiosis.
+(Scroll up to compare this process to oogenesis in human females, and see how many similarities and differences you can identify.)

 During spermatogenesis, four sperm result from each primary spermatocyte.
 Spermatogenesis begins when the 2n (diploid) spermatogonium undergoes mitosis, producing more spermatagonia.
 The spermatogonia undergo meiosis I, producing haploid (1n) secondary spermatocytes, and meiosis II, producing spermatids.
 Differentiation of the spermatids results in mature sperm.
 Image credit: OpenStax Biology.